 Collar – an agreement to receive payments as the buyer of an Option, Cap or Floor and to make payments as the seller of a different Option, Cap or Floor.

-Collateralized Bond Obligations (CBOs) – an investment-grade bond backed by a pool of low-grade debt securities, such as junk bonds, separated into tranches based on various levels of credit risk.
+Collateralized Bond Obligations (CBOs) – an investment-grade bond backed a pool of low-grade debt securities, such as junk bonds, separated into tranches based on various levels of credit risk.

 Collateralized Mortgage Obligations (CMOs) – a type of mortgage-backed security (MBS) with separate pools of pass-through security mortgages that contain varying classes of holders and maturities (tranches) with the advantage of predictable cash flow patterns.

 Combinations – a special form of package policy composed of personal automobile and homeowners insurance.

 Combined Ratio – an indication of the profitability of an insurance company, calculated adding the loss and expense ratios.

 Commencement Date – date when the organization first became obligated for any insurance risk via the issuance of policies and/or entering into a reinsurance agreement.
 Same as “effective date” of coverage.